 Remember, even if you're pretty sure your case will be resolved through the car insurance claim process, it's always a good idea to leave yourself plenty of time to file a lawsuit if you need to.
 That'll give you more leverage during settlement negotiations.

-Now that that’s out of the way, we can tell you that in Texas, the statute of limitations deadline for most car accident lawsuits is the same as the larger one that applies to any kind of personal injury case.
-Specifically, according to Texas Civil Practice & Remedies Code section 16.003, any claim for injury -- whether filed by a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- must be filed within two years of the date of the accident.
+The statute of limitations deadline for most injury-related car accident lawsuits is the same as the larger one that applies to most kinds of personal injury cases in Texas.
+Specifically, according to Texas Civil Practice & Remedies Code section 16.003, any claim for injury—whether filed by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—must be filed within two years of the date of the accident.